Timothy A. Garrison

 In 2007, Garrison left active duty and returned with his family to Missouri, where he served as a federal prosecutor with the United States Attorney’s Office for the Western District of Missouri.
 Garrison’s efforts focused on large-scale interstate and international drug trafficking organizations and violent criminals, but also included firearms offenses, tax evasion, sex crimes, and illegal immigration.
 He served in the district’s Springfield office until his appointment as United States Attorney.

 Since leaving active duty, Garrison has continued to serve in the Marine Corps Reserves.
 In 2014, he deployed to Afghanistan’s Helmand Province as the Chief of Operational Law for an eight-nation multinational force.
+Upon his return to the United States, Garrison worked on military criminal justice legislation and policy at Marine Corps Headquarters, and then served as Deputy Legal Counsel to the Chairman of the Joint Chiefs of Staff.
+He is currently Associate Deputy General Counsel for International Affairs at the Department of Defense.
 Garrison is a distinguished graduate of both the Marine Corps’ Expeditionary Warfare School and Command and Staff College.
-He currently serves as Deputy Legal Counsel in the Office of the Chairman of the Joint Chiefs of Staff at the Pentagon.
 A lieutenant colonel, Garrison’s personal decorations include the Combat Action Ribbon, the Meritorious Service Medal, two Navy & Marine Corps Commendation Medals, and the Navy & Marine Corps Achievement Medal.